kevinparrish1/PyLRO/README.md

 *  Then a unit sphere (<x,y,z> representing <h,k,l>) is plotted where each <x,y,z> on the sphere is inversely scaled to the order parameter.
 This sphere is also color coded to represent relative order.
 * An optional 2 dimensional cross section of the sphere for the xy, xz, and yz planes may also be plotted.

+The function will be useful for displaying the process of disorder created in exploration of free energy landscapes.
+It should also help display directions that may retain bulk periodic properties in an amorphous solids.